What is Conscious Sedation (CS)?

-If you are taking medication please tell us what you are taking and the last time you took it.
+If you are taking medication, please tell us what you are taking and the last time you took it.
 If you have asthma you will need to bring your inhalers with you.
-If you are taking recreational drugs please be open and honest with us as they can affect your sedation.
-Anything you tell us is treated as confidential.
+If you are taking recreational drugs, please be open and honest with us as they can affect your sedation.
+Anything you tell us will be treated in confidence.

 Breastfeeding and conscious sedation